This part of the website provides guidance to parliamentarians about the parliamentary work expenses framework starting 1 January 2018.

 For further assistance, contact IPEA on 02 6215 3000 or email enquiries [at] ipea.gov.au.

-On this page you will find information on the new expenses framework, which replaces the Entitlements Act 1990 framework with effect from 1 January 2018.
-The new expenses framework comprises:
+On this page you will find information on the expenses framework, which replaced the Parliamentary Entitlements Act 1990 with effect from 1 January 2018.
+The expenses framework comprises:

 - Parliamentary Business Resources Act 2017 (the PBR Act 2017)